Power Set of Some Quasinilpotent Weighted shifts on $l^p$: Some backward weighted shifts with power set

-\begin{rem} By Theorem \ref{B:contain1}, one can see that the power set of an injective quasinilpotent backward weighted shift can also contain $1$.
-That provides a negative answer to Question \ref{Q:backshift}.
-Therefore, it will be very interesting to calculate its power set.
-Next, we will show that the power set of some injective quasinilpotent backward weighted shifts is $[0,1]$. \end{rem}
+\begin{rem} By Theorem \ref{B:contain1}, one can see that the power set of a backward weighted shift can also contain $1$.
+Therefore, it will be very interesting to investigate its power set.
+Next, we will show that the power set of a class of backward weighted shifts is $[0,1]$. \end{rem}